minetest-mods/minetest-mods.github.io/README.md

 project, permitted these mods are properly licensed as an Open Source project, and do not present any other legal issues.

-* Mods must be licensed under an OSI approved license
+* OSI approved license are strongly preferred.
-* Mods do not need to be minetest-licensing compatible (meaning, GPL3.0+ is fine)
+* Mods do not need to be minetest-licensing compatible (meaning, (A)GPL3.0+ is fine).
-* Non-OSI licenses may be acceptable
+* Non-OSI licenses may be acceptable, but this is determined on a one-by-one case.
-* Pure Public Domain is not acceptable, however WTFPL, MIT or CC0 may be acceptable
+* Pure Public Domain is not acceptable, however WTFPL, MIT or similar usually is acceptable.

 The project admins reserve the right to discontinue, remove or refuse any project based on legality, content or other, at their discretion.